lmorg/murex/docs/events/onpreview.md

 ### ChatGPT

-Murex's {{link "ChatGPT integration" "chatgpt"}} also uses this event.
+Murex's [ChatGPT integration](/docs/user-guide/chatgpt.md) also uses this event.
 The [source code can be found on Github](https://github.com/lmorg/murex/blob/master/integrations/chatgpt_any.mx), of viewed from the terminal via: